Selling a Company or Courting Potential Investors: 4 Key Things Tech Companies Need to Know

 June 7, 2017

 According to recent trends in the marketplace, it may be the right year to consider selling a company or begin courting potential investors — especially if you operate in the technology sector.
 Smallbusiness.com reports that sales and purchases of small businesses soared in 2016, up 8.6 percent from the previous year.
-Experts at ValueWalk stress that “the seemingly unstoppable tech industry will prove more immune to any sort of macroeconomic troubles” than other sectors, creating a market state in which your company will be a highly desirable target for equity investors.
+Specialists at ValueWalk stress that “the seemingly unstoppable tech industry will prove more immune to any sort of macroeconomic troubles” than other sectors, creating a market state in which your company will be a highly desirable target for equity investors.

 If you decide to move forward with a business transaction, there are four key things you need to know: your strategy, your business, your financials and your gaps.
 The following overview will unpack those four critical areas and help you maximize your value in a sale or capital raise.